President of El Salvador

-The President of the Republic of El Salvador begins their duties on 1 June of the year of their election and is accompanied by a vice president.

-According to the Electoral Code, for a person to be declared President-Elect of the Republic, they must obtain 50% plus one of the votes obtained in the election in the presidential elections.
-If none of the candidates gets to obtain that result, a second voting round will be held where the two candidates who have obtained the most electoral votes in the first round will participate.

-The duration of the presidential term is five years and the president is eligible for reelection once consecutively as of 2021.
+Since 1962, presidential terms are five years long.
+The constitution has prohibited presidential re-election for most of Salvadoran history with some exceptions during the mid 1800s.
+Since 1983, the constitution has permitted non-consecutive re-election once, and since 2021, the Supreme Court of Justice has interpreted the constitution as allowing immediate re-election once; presidents are only allowed to serve up to two terms.

-Each 1 June, the president is accountable to the Legislative Assembly for the contributions and Government Development that the president, the vice president and the Council of Ministers developed from the beginning of the presidential term.
+Each 1 June, the president is accountable to the Legislative Assembly for the contributions and government development that the president, the vice president and the Council of Ministers developed from the beginning of the presidential term.

 History

-In 1824, the Mayor's Office of Sonsonate and the Intendancy of San Salvador joined to form the State of El Salvador, united first to the United Provinces of Central America and then to the Federal Republic of Central America.
-According to the federal law, the governor received the title of Supreme Chief until 1841, when El Salvador declared itself independent, with its governor being called President.
-From then on, four stages with particular characteristics are recognized: the post-federal period, the Coffee Republic, the military governments, and civil governments.
+Origins

+In 1824, the state of El Salvador drafted its first constitution which created the office of Head of State, the precursor of the presidency.
+When El Salvador declared independence from the Federal Republic of Central America in 1841, its new constitution created the office of President of El Salvador.

 In 1841, El Salvador was constituted as an independent and sovereign nation after the rupture of the Federal Republic of Central America in 1838.
-At that time, the legislative body created a constitution to legitimize the nation of El Salvador and also named Juan Lindo Provisional President of the Republic of El Salvador on 2 February 1841.
+At that time, the legislative body created a constitution to legitimize the nation of El Salvador and also named Juan Lindo provisional president of the Republic of El Salvador on 2 February 1841.
 It was not until 26 September 1842 Juan José Guzmán was elected by the people as President of El Salvador.
 From that moment, the republic suffered a constant series of provisional governments that brought many leaders to power.
+Between 1841 and 1861, there were 42 presidential changes of power.

-In 1858, Captain General Gerardo Barrios became President of the Republic in which his government gave entrance to the "French Bread".
-He resigned from power in 1863 and Francisco Dueñas became President.
+In 1858, Captain General Gerardo Barrios became president in which his government gave entrance to the "French Bread".
+He resigned from power in 1863 and Francisco Dueñas became president.

-It was not until the Constitution of the Republic of El Salvador of 1886 was ratified when the presidential term is increased from two to four years, beginning and ending the presidential terms on 1 March.
-In 1913, before the death of Manuel Enrique Araujo, a family 'dynasty' would begin.
-The Meléndez-Quiñonez Dynasty lasted 18 years until Arturo Araujo became President.
+Until 1864, presidential term lengths were 2 years.
+The adoption of the 1864 constitution increased presidential term lengths to 4 years.
+From 1861 to 1899, there were 16 presidential changes of power.
+The average president's time in office from 1841 to 1899 was less than 1 year.
+In 1913, before the death of Manuel Enrique Araujo, a family dynasty would begin.
+The Meléndez–Quiñónez dynasty ended in 1927 when Pío Romero Bosque became president.